-Every year, starting in the fall (October-ish), I get clusters of emails from frustrated PermaClone customers that are NOT newby's, while they're experiencing major delays in root formation along with increased failures.
-The initial dialogue is frustrating as I work through questions relevant to a novice grower before finally realizing they have the "fall stall".
+Every year, starting in the fall, I get clusters of emails from frustrated growers experiencing major delays in root formation along with increased failures after having no problems previous times of year.
+The initial dialogue is frustrating for them because I work through questions relevant to a novice grower before finally realizing they have a condition I'm calling the "fall stall" and has happened to me many times.

 - Slower growth

 - Purple/red petioles.
-This type of purple or red formation should show itself around teh whole petiole and applyto petioles that are not exposed to your ligths.
-I mentione dthis, b/c sometimes the upper most petioles will become red on their light-exposed side due to light intensity, and not b/c of ambient temperature drops.
-Some petioles will get red on their top-side from being near bright lights...a sort of anthocyanin sunburn.
-This doesn't indicate things are too cold.
-Your looking for purpling/red petioles all and on petioles that are shaded.
+This type of purple/red formation should show itself around the whole petiole and on petioles that are not exposed to your lights.
+I mention this b/c sometimes the upper most petioles will become red on their light-exposed side due to light intensity, and not b/c of ambient temperature drops.

 - Root zone temps of <65 F (18 C)